 - CON – Limitation of Choice: Unlike native applications there is a greater limitation as to what can and cannot be done in hybrid.
 A hybrid build must select the best from available functionalities to deliver a desired outcome:

 - CON – Fluidity of Experience: Hybrid applications (at most times) will not deliver as fluid an experience as native.
 Motion graphics may feel more forced, touch interactions less responsive.
 So, if customer experience needs to be considered very carefully before you make your choice:

 - CON – Debugging: The layer that sits between the chosen framework and the native functionality makes debugging a potential nightmare.
 Developers have to rely on the frameworks to play nicely with the targeted operational system.

 The pros and cons speak for themselves.
 Sure, native looks and feels better but it could cost more and may take longer to build.
 Hybrid works across all platforms but this can be at a cost to the end user.
 We recommend you experience for yourself apps developed both natively and as hybrid before making your choice.

 These are but some of the things that will no doubt shape your decision making and next steps.
 With the speed at which technology continues to advance I think hybrid is going to become much more comparable to native.
 Already I’m seeing new and exciting open source frameworks like React native, Cordova, NativeScript, and Ionic being built, making it possible for hybrid solutions to use more native features and this is only going to progress.

 The mobile ecosystem changes faster than we’d like to believe and if this sound like a lot of information, it’s best to get an expert to review what is it that you are looking to achieve.
-So, if you are stuck between a rock and hard place and need to make a call between going hybrid or native and not sure, give us a yell and we’ll be sure to direct you in the right direction.
-We have a few passionate people and have this debate often at work.
+So, if you are stuck between a rock and a hard place and need to make a call between going hybrid or native, give us a shout and we’ll be sure to direct you in the right direction.
+We have a some passionate people and often have this debate at work.